Combing Dynamic Investments into Market-Sensitive Portfolios!

 Holding just the Primary/Core DI in your portfolio can be a very smart investing decision.
-As shown on this page, it earned an average annual return of +26.7% during the volatile period from 2008-2017 with low risk and no active management required.
+As shown on this page, it earned an average annual return of +29.6% during the volatile period from the start of 2008 to the end of August 2018 with low risk and no active management required.
 But many NAOI students who are currently working with NAOI-designed DIs tell us that they are not yet comfortable allocating all of their money to just one ETF at a time.
 And this is understandable.
 So the use DI as portfolio building blocks.

 DIs as Portfolio Building Blocks

 To work within a more familiar investing environment the majority of our DIT students use single DIs as building blocks to create diverse portfolios that can hold multiple ETFs at any one time.
 They have a choice of two portfolio types.
 One consists of combining multiple DIs in what we simply call a Dynamic Portfolio.
 The other option is to insert one or more DIs into an MPT, asset-allocation framework that we call MPT/DIT Hybrid Portfolios.
 Each of these portfolio types is discussed below.

 Dynamic Portfolios (DIs Only)

 Dynamic Portfolios are created by combining multiple Dynamic Investments into the portfolio framework.
 Each DI will contribute one ETF to the portfolio's holdings.
 Thus, at any one time in can hold multiple ETFs.
 A Dynamic Portfolio can be configured using the same Core and Explore structure used for today's MPT portfolios as illustrated below with example DIs shown.
 The example DIs are discussed below the chart.

 Here are the DIs shown in this example configuration: